stsievert/salmon/docs/source/installation.rst

       :width: 80%
       :align: center

 8. Now, click the big blue button!
-(The AMI will take about 15 minutes to initialize)
+(The AMI will take between 15 and 30 minutes to initialize)
 9. Keep your "key pair" in a safe place.
 The key pair typically has a ``.pem`` extension.